 22 Hydration Stations have been installed across various locations on campus.
 These hydration stations offer filtered and chilled water to the campus community at no cost.
 With the installation of these stations thousands of plastic water bottles have been saved from entering our waste system.
 The map below shows the locations of all the present stations.

 RecycleMania is a nationwide initiative to reduce the amount of usable or recyclable material from entering landfills.
-Although we have taken steps in the past to do our part, the College’s first formal participation in this program was in 2016, had success in diverting over 164,000 pounds of recyclable items that otherwise would have ended up in the trash.
+Although we have taken steps in the past to do our part, the College’s first formal participation in this program was in 2015.
+In 2016 the College had success in diverting over 164,000 pounds of recyclable items that otherwise would have ended up in the trash.
 RecycleMania is an 8-week long competition across the United States and Canada with participation from many colleges and universities to see who can have the highest recycling rate.
-Purchase continues to participate since 2016 and plans on expanding the competition to sports games.
+Purchase continues to participate since 2015 and plans on expanding the competition to various events.

 Per Executive Order 04 which requires New York state facilities to improve the sustainability of its operations, the College has tracked its waste efforts for several years.
 In its last report, we were pleased to announce that we were able to recycle over 5 tons of motor oil, 3.5 tons of kitchen grease, and 8.7 tons of electronic waste.
 We have also setup a custom e-waste bin in the Library for students to dispose of electronic waste for proper recycling/disposal.
 This type of waste can be some of the most damaging to the environment and with the quick disposal rates of technology the college is attempting to make great strides in educating our campus community, as well as enabling them to dispose of these items safely.